RolCh43/RolCh43/README.md

 ## ⚡ Fun Facts

+Fluent in Português & English.

 I'm a guitarist and love Rock/Metal.

-A lifelong car enthusiast—dreaming of working in the automotive industry.
+A lifelong car enthusiast

-Fluent in Português & English.